FRIDAY PONY & HORSE SHOW

 • Judges are particularly requested to immediately report any such breach of this rule.

 • Exhibitors must present to the ring when class is called.
-Any horse showing for A society prize is only eligible to show in the same class for specials.All prize money in EACH SECTION of this CLASS will be DOUBLED due to the generosity of an Anonymous Donor.
+Any horse showing for a society prize is only eligible to show in the same class for specials.

-Friday, September 8th, 2022 at 10:30 AM Outside Ring
+Friday, September 13th, 2023 at 10:30 AM

 Information for Exhibitors:

 • Open sections are for age 18 and under as of January 1, this year.
-Other age requirements are noted in sections.

 • Sections may be split if numbers are sufficient or age merits.

-• Section 4 can not go into jog or canter sections unless otherwise stated.
+• Section 4 can not go into jog or canter sections, unless otherwise stated.

-• Section 5 can not go into canter sections unless otherwise stated.
+• Section 5 can not go into canter sections, unless otherwise stated.

 All prize money in EACH SECTION of this CLASS will be DOUBLED due to the generosity of an Anonymous Donor.